*Topics subject to change

 - 2:15 pm: Asset Management and Funding Program and Partners.

-- The Federation of Canadian Municipalities will provide an update on its programs related to asset management.
-This includes the recently launched Municipal Asset Management Program, and Climate and Asset Management Network, both of which include application-based funding for municipalities.
+- FCM will present on its new Municipal Asset Management Program, and Climate and Asset Management Network, both of which include application-based funding for municipalities; and

 Full details of these sessions will be posted here shortly.
 Topics and themes are subject to change based on availability of speakers and timeliness of topics.